Cybersecurity-Ethical-Hacker/xssdynagen/README.md

    pipx install "uvloop>=0.17.0"
    ```

-**For older Kali Linux versions ensure that you have Python 3.8+ installed.
-Install the required dependencies using pip:**
+**If you're using an older Kali Linux version or a different Linux distribution ensure that you have Python 3.8+ installed.
+Then install the required dependencies using pip:**

    ```bash
    pip install -r requirements.txt